 Thorough, consistent documentation of your interactions with your clients and their progress are vital parts of treatment.
 They’re also important to the overall health of your practice.
 But, it can be tedious to take notes after every session for every client, especially if you’re seeing many people in a day.
-Consider using a template, like SOAP notes, to streamline your
+Consider using a template, like SOAP notes, to streamline your note-taking process.

 What are SOAP Notes?